S corporations - tax years beginning on or after January 1, 2015

 - Use tax preparation approved software to submit Form CT-5.4.

 For more information see:

-- Corporation tax forms and instructions (current year) or (prior years and periods)
+- Corporation tax forms and instructions (current year) or (prior years)

 - Corporate Tax Reform 2015